kulmajaba/figma-plugin-react-hooks/README.md

 Ƭ **FigmaSelectionHookNode**\<`Options`\>: `SerializedResolvedNode`\<`CombineObjects`\<typeof `DEFAULT_HOOK_OPTIONS`, `Options`\>\>

-Utility type to get the inferred type of the hook using the options object
+Utility type to get the inferred type of a node from the hook using the options object

 #### Type parameters